Blisto91/dxvk-wiki/Home.md

-DXVK provides a Vulkan-based translation layer for DXGI, D3D10 and D3D11, which can be used on Linux with Wine.
+DXVK provides a Vulkan-based translation layer for D3D9, D3D10 and D3D11, which can be used on Linux with Wine.

-## Feature support
+## D3D11 Feature support
 DXVK aims to provide support for D3D11, feature level 11_1, and D3D10, feature level 10_1.

 Currently unsupported features: